annaesvensson/yellow-install/README.md

 ## How to install a website

 [Follow the installation instructions](https://datenstrom.se/yellow/help/how-to-get-started).
-First the installer checks whether all requirements have been met, for example whether your web server is working properly.
+First the installer checks whether all installation requirements have been met.
 Then the installer helps you with setting up your website.
-Enter your name, email and password.
-Select what you want to do and click `Install`.
 After the installer has done its work it will delete itself.
 Your website is immediately available.
 The most important things for small websites are included.
 You can add features, languages and themes.

-There are [extensions](https://github.com/datenstrom/yellow-extensions) and an [API for developers](https://datenstrom.se/yellow/help/api-for-developers).
+## How to uninstall a website

+Delete all files in the installation folder.

 ## Settings